LincolnZeng/Lk-Tap-News/README.md

 2.mongodb

-run:
+install:
+pip3 install -r requirements.txt
+cd ./tap-news-webserver/web
+npm install
 cd ./tap-news-webserver/server
 npm install

-cd ../../tap-news-backendserver
-python3 install -r requirements.txt

-cd ../news_recommendation_service
-python3 recommendation_service.py &
+run:

+./news_launcher.sh(scrape, dedupe news)

 ./launcher.sh

-localhost:3000
+web: localhost:3000

 This is a real-time news scraping rendering and recommendation system.
 A news pipeline was built to scrape latest news from various of sources such as CNN, BBC.
 A single-page web application using React was buit to render scraped news to users.
 In addition, in order to customize news for users, I designed and built a training pipeline for news topic modeling using Tensorflow.